Tobias-GH-Schulz/conversation_bot_alfons/README.md

 * Alfons is the chatbot you never knew you needed.
 * Instead of typing, just ask your question using your microphone and Alfons will understand you and provide a verbal response.
 Sometimes very funny ones.
-* All you need to do, is a wait bit, while Alfons prepares for the conversation at start.
+* All you need to do, is a wait bit, while Alfons prepares for the conversation at the very beginning.

 # Team